 Thank you for your interest in Adult Day Care facility certification.
 Adult Day Care certification is voluntary.
 You do not need certification unless you plan to serve one or more participants who receive Medicaid Waiver funding from a county.
-The Medicaid Waivers are CIP I, CIP II and COP-W.

 The Department of Health Services (DHS) has within its administration the Division of Quality Assurance (DQA) which serves the frail elderly, persons with developmental disabilities, mental illness, physical disabilities, sensory disabilities, and persons with substance abuse problems.
 Regulation of facilities primarily serving adults is the responsibility of the DQA.
 DQA is responsible for certifying Adult Day Care Facilities.

 An Adult Day Care facility means a facility that provides services for part of a day in a group setting to adults who need an enriched social or health-supportive experience, or who may need assistance with activities of daily living (ADL), supervision and/or protection.
 Services may include personal care and supervision, provision of meals, medical care, transportation, and activities designed to meet physical, social, and leisure time needs.